VR EVENT APP: ARCHER

-This was 4Experience’s in-house production.
-Thanks to this project, we were able to let our imagination run wild, at the same time creating a metaphor for one of the most important principles of our business, which is to always hit the mark as regards needs and expectations.
+This was our in-house production.
+Thanks to this project, we were able to let our imagination run wild, at the same time creating a metaphor for one of the most important principles of our business – always to hit the mark in terms of needs and expectations.

 Way for the future projects

 Creating VR event apps and testing interesting solutions offered by virtual reality is an important element of building a knowledge base and know-how for future projects.
 We wanted to create a dynamic multiplatform game and application.

 This is one of our first projects that have been created for VR devices.
 We decided that a shooting competition in VR would be a great opportunity to test the possibilities offered by virtual reality in the first phase of its development.
 It was not only about the gameplay itself, but also about the ways of building the immersion and proper design of the UI and UX.

 We also tested the performance of devices and solved typical problems that appeared during development, such as navigation, control or problems with the labyrinth.